yannmazita/daw.ts/README.md

     Still maybe a few words on the architecture...
     </summary>

-The application logic is made of engines (modules) that allow the application to grow with new features.
-Each engine has its own logic and state and is initialized by `EngineManager`.
+The application logic is made of engines with dedicated services that allow the application to grow with new features.
+The engines read a state object then return an updated state object, the service layer finally commits the changes meaning only one update is necessary.
+This is done immutably, the only side effects are runtime related.

 Currently there are 6 engines.

 ### Composition Engine